Logo Voyage

 Earthquakes and tsunamis are unusual but not unheard of in Washington State including the possibility of a Subduction Zone or Megathrust Quake.
 These are the largest type of earthquakes in the world, but also the rarest.
 The most recent one in the Pacific Northwest was about 300 years ago.
 Most coastal areas have well marked evacuation routes so always be aware of your surroundings.

-If you encounter a landslide, leave the area immediately if it is safe to do so and call the local fire, police or public works department.
+If you encounter a landslide, leave the area immediately if it is safe to do so and call 911 to report it.
+WSDOT maintains a real-time travel map with up-to-date information about road closures and restrictions.

 Tobacco